r0jjames/software-design-patterns/README.md

 ### Command:
 Allows decouple a sender from a receiver.
 The sender will talk to the receive through a command.
 Commands can be undone and persisted.
-### Observer:
-Allows an object notify other objects when its state changes.

 ### Mediator:
 Allows an object to encapsulate the communication between other objects.